MIL-STD-810 H Environmental Engineering Considerations and Laboratory Tests

 MIL-STD-810H testing is the test standard most commonly used to determine if a product can withstand the effects of difficult environmental conditions.
 Version H represents the eighth version of this military test standard.

-Even though MIL-810H is a military standard, many commercial products are tested to it.
+Even though MIL-810H is a military standard, many commercial products are tested for it.
 The term “ruggedized products” is often associated with devices that have met the requirements of MIL-810-H testing.

 MIL-810 testing can also provide a marketing advantage.
 As previously mentioned, many products are marked rugged or ruggedized.
 This term and the statement of MIL-810 compliance can provide a competitive advantage over other products.
 It is important for manufacturers to conduct market research and speak with sellers and distributors prior to developing a test plan.